lokalized/lokalized-java/README.md

 assertEquals("I didn't read any books.", translation);

 // Here we force British English.
-// Normally providing an explicit locale is an uncommon use case -
+// Note that providing an explicit locale is an uncommon use case -
 // standard practice is to specify a localeSupplier when constructing your
 // Strings instance and Lokalized will pick the appropriate locale, e.g.
 // the locale specified by the current web request's Accept-Language header